What to Expect

 You’ll notice that everyone is dressed comfortably, in anything from ‘office casual’ to jeans and sneakers.
 We want everyone to come as they are, so dress however you feel comfortable.
 When you come into the Sanctuary, you’ll be given a copy of “the Bulletin” which has the week’s announcements and future events.
 You’ll notice inside the Bulletin there is a Connection Card, which is an easy way for us to get better acquainted; you can ask for any kind of information or assistance using the Connection Card.

 After announcements we have a short break where we greet each other, especiallyour guests.
 We also invite you to fill the Connection Card in the bulletin, and drop it in the offering.
 If you weren’t given a Guest Packet, you can pick one up at the Information table in our Fellowship room.
 In the envelope you with receive some information about the church and a free CD with a sample of the worship that you enjoyed during the service.
-You will also receive a coupon for a free lunch with some people from the church at a local restaurant.
-This is a great opportunity us to meet you, and answer any questions you may have.
 We value our guests and want your time at the Vineyard to be welcoming.

 After the Service

 After the service, you’ll pick up your kids from their classrooms, and then we hope you’ll stay around, have coffee or tea and some tasty snacks, and meet some new people.
 We would love to get to know you.